dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/snowflake-configs.md

 ## Source freshness known limitation

-Snowflake source freshness is calculated using information from the `LAST_ALTERED` column.
+Snowflake calculates source freshness using information from the `LAST_ALTERED` column, meaning it relies on a field updated whenever any object undergoes modification, not only data updates.
+No action must be taken, but analytics teams should note this caveat.

 Per the [Snowflake documentation](https://docs.snowflake.com/en/sql-reference/info-schema/tables#usage-notes):